 But while IP attached building sensors and actuators communicating directly to web-based applications via a transparent IP fabric would seem to be the next evolution for building automation — this vision is only viable for simplistic buildings such as single-family dwellings.
 Larger buildings need to manage multiple and sometimes competing entities.
 Critical building systems, tenant systems, security concerns, multiple stakeholders, and the sheer volume of instrumentation necessitates some form of building systems access, edge computing, and usage control.

 Coined by Realcomm in 2014, the term Building Internet of Things (BIoT) focuses on the components of a building (heating, HVAC, security, communications, etc.) that can be connected to the Internet to create operational efficiencies, achieve energy management goals, improve building security, and much more.

 The difference between the Internet of Things (IoT) and the Building Internet of Things (BIoT) is that BIoT requires an aggregation and computing component that can groom information from building instrumentation into data-base level repositories.
-BIoT systems will require a level of edge computing to handle low latency policy/control decisions and fail-safe operations of complex building systems.
-A middle-tier or gateway that can enforce rules and uphold system integrity and security at the building level — all while enabling the functional and efficiency benefits of IoT (open systems and cloud-based applications).
+BIoT systems also require a level of edge computing to handle low latency policy/control decisions and fail-safe operations of complex building systems.
+Additionally, middle-tier or gateway is needed that can enforce rules and uphold system integrity and security at the building level — all while enabling the functional and efficiency benefits of IoT (open systems and cloud-based applications).